 - 3.1.
-Art.
-3 No. 1 does not necessarily include "non-convention" refugees fleeing indiscriminate violence arising in situations of war and of conflict who fall under UNHCR's extended mandate.
-We recommend, in line with UNHCR, that such refugees be included in the list of groups under Art.
-3 No. 1 (b). - 3.2.
+The exclusion of persons enjoying a subsidiary form of protection from the scope of the directive (Art.
+3 No. 2 (c)) seems logical but is regrettable, as these persons deserve a particular kind of protection.
+We trust that the Commission and the Council will provide for at least equivalent standards for family reunification when they decide on a directive regarding the admission and residence of persons in this context. - 3.2.
 The humanitarian value of accommodating other family members as provided in Art.
 5 No. 4 has been proved during the Kosovo crisis.
 In addition to the action undertaken by Member States many refugees have been welcomed and taken care of by family members already residing in one of the EU Member States. - 3.3.
 The protection of unaccompanied minors as provided for by Art.
-6 reflects the particular attention these children deserve and as outlined in the UN Convention on childrens' rights.
+6 reflects the particular attention these children deserve and as outlined in the UN Convention on children's rights.
 This provision should be maintained and complemented by a provision to the effect that the reunification of these minors with their families should be treated as a matter of urgency and, to this effect, the tracing of the family should be undertaken as soon as possible.